wilson0x4d/X4DESO/README.md

 ## Compatibility with Others, and Infrequent Updates

-I started development of these AddOns years ago when the game first released.
-I still enjoy using these AddOns when I play and don't really "shop" much for other AddOns, so, I've no idea if they are at all compatible with other AddOns.
+Development of these AddOns began years ago when the game first released.
+I still enjoy using them when I play and don't really "shop" much for others, so, I've no idea if they are at all compatible with other AddOns.

 I only update these AddOns when I am actively playing the game, which has been infrequent over the years.
 Bills need paying, life remains busy.
 I'd be happy to work with other developers to maintain these AddOns (will grant rights as necessary to commit and release new builds.)
 Would be nice to see enough contributors to keep these alive and listed on ESOUI, Curse, etc.

 As it is I no longer publish to these sites because I'm not publishing regularly enough for it to matter.
-The overhead for these sites is too high.

-I am working on a set of scripts to assist others with getting setup locally for development/debugging, and also for package & deployment of these AddOns.
+Instead, i've added a set of scripts to assist others with getting setup directly from github for development and/or play-testing.
+I've also added a script to assist with the package & deployment of these AddOns.

 ## Dependencies